-This two-year program prepares students to be multi-tasked members of the health care team in a clinic, physician’s office or other medical facilities.
+This program prepares students to be multi-tasked members of the health care team in a clinic, physician’s office or other medical facilities.
 Administrative competencies train the students in medical and legal issues, professionalism, communication skills, safety, medical equipment maintenance, computing, bookkeeping, and in medical office skills.
 Clinical competencies train the student to work in direct patient care.
 Students are trained to handle specimens, draw blood, give medications, and give immunizations.
 Clinical classes include anatomy and physiology, pharmacology, laboratory procedures, electrocardiology, and phlebotomy.
 Students will have the opportunity to become certified phlebotomists.